Perry the Platypus: Personality

 Perry's undercover identity as a pet leads to characters throughout the series to deem him as a "mindless domestic pet" that "doesn't do much".
 This definition of the character led to Phineas and Ferb spearheading production of a new toyline based on Perry called "Perry the Inaction Figure," whose tagline revolved around it not doing anything but allowing the customer to make it whatever they desire it to be.
 In all actuality, Perry is a skilled fighter who is able to perform several implausible judo fighting moves and escapes.
 He has access to several different types of technology and inventions provided to him by The O.W.C.A., including a hover craft dubbed the "Platypusmobile," a jet ski, and a whistle set that allows him to summon different types of animals.
-His favorite color is perry-winkle.

 Although his appearance as a domestic pet is mostly a cover, Perry has nonetheless expressed care and devotion for the Flynn-Fletcher family.
 In the episode "The Ballad of Bad Beard", Perry managed to drag Candace out of the Dark Cave before it caved in because of Dr. Doofenshmirtz's "self-destruction button" which Candace had accidentally pressed while under the orange moss hallucination, thinking it was a vending machine.
 He did this even though he knew that Candace saw that Perry was a secret agent talking to Agent E (Eagle) and to Major Monogram in a cracked egg.
 Candace thought she was just hallucinating because of the orange moss she accidentally touched earlier in the episode.
 Also, when an invention of Doofenshmirtz's in the episode "Journey to the Center of Candace" might cause severe harm to Phineas and Ferb, Perry thoroughly beats up Doofenshmirtz and quickly handcuffs him.
 He then ties him to a pipe and, instead of just leaving him like he usually does in the series, calls for special forces from the O.W.C.A. to come and arrest the doctor, though they never show up.
 In "Oh, There You Are, Perry," Doofenshmirtz is downgraded to a low threat level and Perry is reassigned to a new nemesis.
 This causes him to have to leave his home with the Flynn-Fletchers, which makes him sad and he does not enjoy his new villain.
 Phineas and Ferb are fearful about where Perry could have gone to and put up several flyers around town for people to find him.
 They decide to throw a concert on the roof of a building, singing a song about how much they love Perry and want him to come home.
 Concurrently, Perry is reassigned to Doofenshmirtz again and returns to the brothers once more.